Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

 \subsubsection{Results.}

 \cref{styles} reports the classification results.
-In general, the stylistic features, \textsc{LGS}, perform better with the Random Forest classifier and \textsc{BERT} shows better performance with the Logistic Regression which is expected due to the nature of these features.
+In general, the stylistic features (\textsc{LGS}) perform better with the Random Forest classifier; \textsc{BERT} shows better performance with the Logistic Regression.
+This is expected since in \textsc{BERT} embeddings, each dimension is not inherently interpretable or separable and thus not ideal for the Random Forest classifier which excels with features that individually carry strong predictive signals.
 While it is true that the Random Forest classifier may not fully leverage the rich contextual information in BERT embeddings, we aimed to assess whether it could still yield valuable insights or competitive results when compared to more complex models.
 This experimental choice was made to offer a comparative perspective on different feature representations and classifiers.

-For all three styles, the \textsc{LGS} stylistic features outperform \textsc{BERT} with the Random Forest classifier measured by macro F1 score, which is consistent with the results presented in~\cref{classification} for group style classification. ``Expert'' style was the most challenging for both classifiers since there were only $13$ samples.
+For all three styles, the \textsc{LGS} stylistic features outperform \textsc{BERT} with the Random Forest classifier measured by macro F1 score, which is consistent with the results presented in~\cref{classification} for group style classification. ``Expert'' style was the most challenging for both classifiers since there were only $13$ labeled samples.